Bombay Bicycle Club: Beginnings (2005–2006)

 Steadman, MacColl (son of former Bible/Liberty Horses guitarist/producer/session player Neill MacColl, nephew of singer Kirsty MacColl and grandson of folk singers Ewan MacColl and Peggy Seeger) and de Saram (son of Sri Lankan cellist Rohan de Saram) met at age 15 as students at University College School, Hampstead (in the same year as the members of the band Cajun Dance Party), and began playing under the name The Canals after performing together in a school assembly, with an additional keyboardist.
 They switched between various aliases until they picked Bombay Bicycle Club, named after a (now defunct) chain of Indian restaurants in North London.
 The line-up changed regularly until the summer of 2006, when Nash (a student at Camden School for Girls), joined the band after they met him at a funeral.
-Initially they played gigs at small London venues such as The Old Blue Last, Lark in the Park and Jacksons Lane (as well as winning Exeter's Got Talent 2009).
+Initially they played gigs at small London venues such as The Old Blue Last, Lark in the Park and Jacksons Lane.
 They released demos of their music on Myspace, with early versions of "The Hill" and "Autumn" as well as the song, "City Lights".

 The band was entered into Virgin Mobile's "Road to V" competition on Channel 4 in 2006.
 They were announced as one of two winners of the competition on 16 August 2006, beating competition from fellow London band - and favourites to win the competition - The Holloways in the final round of fourteen bands.
 Previous participants include The Young Knives, who were winners of the inaugural competition one year before.
 They were given the opening slot of the 2006 V Festival, playing on the Channel 4 Stage in Chelmsford on 19 August, before opening the Staffordshire site the following day.